ajpienaar/DBMonitor/README.md

 1. Add the credentials of the database that will be monitored in the config file

 ### Create DB and Tables - open and run `tasks.sql`
-1. Creates a DB and relevant tables (edit as needed)
+1. Creates a sample DB and relevant tables (edit as needed)
 2. Adds a triger to the member table that listens for new members added and sends the data to the pending tasks table,script listning for changes and triggers a slack message on new member

 ### Asana - open `create_asana_task.php` and edit: